 - CON: The population suffers from Tall Poppy Syndrome

 New Zealanders are very down-to-earth people who despise pretentiousness.
-This means, as the proverb goes, that tall poppies will get cut down.
-People are almost afraid to distinguish themselves academically, often opting to seem slow-witted in order to fit in.
+This means, as the proverb goes, that tall poppies will be cut down.
+People are therefore almost afraid to distinguish themselves academically, often opting to seem slow-witted in order to fit in.

 Cost of living in New Zealand